yottapanda/website/content/posts/oauth.md

 #### Authorization Code + PKCE

-The authorization code flow invloves a temporary credential (code 🤯) issued by the authorization server to a client application after a user successfully authenticates and grants consent.
+The authorization code flow involves a temporary credential (code 🤯) issued by the authorization server to a client application after a user successfully authenticates and grants consent.
 It serves as an intermediate step before obtaining an access token.

 {{< mermaid >}}
 sequenceDiagram